thomasdfeeley/tf/content/articles/honey-infused-vodka.md

 ---
-title: "Honey Infused Vodka with oats is perfect for a holiday party."
+title: "Honey Infused Vodka with oats and cinnamon is perfect for your holiday party"
 metatitle: "How to make Honey Infused Vodka [Tutorial]"
 date: 2017-12-06T03:35:45+00:00
 lastmod: 2018-07-24
 description: "Maybe you're throwing a holiday party, or maybe it's just Friday night.
 Either way, Honey Infused Vodka will take your evening up a notch.
 Honey infused vodka goes great with a dash of nutmeg vanilla, or cinnamon."
 author: "tom"
 categories:
 lead: "Be a star at the next college football tailgate with honey infused vodka.
 You will feel like far less of a degenerate if your 8:30am booze tastes like Honey Nut Cheerios, and trust me that's what honey infused vodka tastes like.
 Breakfast of champions!"
 featuredimage: "https://tomfeeley.com/img/articles/blended-honey-mixture-768x512.jpg"
 featuredimagealt: "How to make honey infused vodka"